AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 If this is your first time customising the XAML styles, check out the [UWPSpy usage guide](https://github.com/bbmaster123/FWFU/blob/main/uwpspy.md).

 > [!NOTE]
-> Custom lock screen styles do not preserve after log out or system restart since Windhawk mods are loaded into RAM.
+> Custom lock screen styles do not preserve after log out or system restart.

 1. Launch UWPSpy.
 2. Look for `LockApp.exe`.
 If it doesn't show up, lock your PC at least once by pressing `Win`+`L`, unlock your PC, then click "Refresh".